-8. Restricted Entry:
+8. Restricted Entry

 Some of the Hindu Temples do not allow non-Hindu to enter the temple.
-But you can still go around the temple and look at the beautiful architecture and enjoy the spiritual ambiance around.
+But you can still go around the temple and look at the beautiful architecture.
+And, enjoy the spiritual ambiance around.

 Photography in Nepal is an amazing experience.
-Although not taking picture of the beautiful idols in the Kathmandu valley is hard to resist.
+Although not taking pictures of the beautiful idols in the Kathmandu valley is hard to resist.
 Always ask for permission or look for signs before you take photographs of idols of gods and goddesses.

-10. Dress Appropriately:
+10. Dress Appropriately

 Keep your dress in line with local tradition.
 Wearing clothes that are too skimpy, tight, ostentatious, or sloppy will offend some people.
 Do not wear any leather items such as leather shoes and leather belts while entering any temples.

-11. Facilities around:
+11. Facilities around

-Although this point entirely depends upon the place of your visit, you do need to bear in mind that the tourist standard otherwise maintained may not be available in this new destination.
+Although this point entirely depends upon the place of your visit, you do need to bear in mind that the tourist standard may not be available in this new destination.
 Do not expect to get high standard restaurants around while you are exploring like a local.

 Planning trip to Nepal and need help?